 These boats built for two or three are great for families or to introduce a newcomer to the fun of paddling.
 Children as young as 6 can ride in tandem kayaks and canoes as long as they have an adult with them and know how to swim.
 Canoes can feel a bit less stable than tandem kayaks, so especially if there are kids aboard it's best to have some experience.
 The tandem kayaks hold two people, and the canoes hold three thanks to a comfy middle seat.
-A cushier seat upgrade is available for the tandem kayaks, but not the canoes.
+Cushier seat upgrades are available for the tandem kayaks and the canoes.

 Stand-up Paddle Boards

 Stand-up Paddle Boards or SUPs are a fun way to float the river that Lazy Otter is pleased to provide.
 However, we highly recommend that you learn the skills and techniques involved on a lake rather than here on the French Broad.
 That's because the depth of the river varies and hazards beneath the surface aren't always visible, so falling from a SUP on the river can hurt!
-Our SUPs are "hybrids", meaning they have foot wells on the surface that help you stabilize the board if you decide to sit down and paddle it like a kayak using the attachable extra fin on the paddle.
+Our SUPs are "hybrids", meaning they have foot wells on the surface that help you stabilize the board if you decide to sit down and paddle it like a kayak.